Aksh-Narayana/User-Retention-Prediction-Application/Project_Ideas.md

 Technology Stack = Python

-## 3)Medical insurance cost prediction for citizen using a TensorFlow
+## Medical insurance cost prediction for citizen using a TensorFlow

 ### Description